MadDinosaur/ISEP-LAPR2/docs/SprintC/US7/US7.md

 * **Updated specification (from client):** "The password should be randomly generated.
 It should have ten alphanumeric characters."

 **From the client clarifications:**
+* Considering a set of technical restrictions, during the development of the Integrative Project we will not use any e-mail or SMS API services to send messages.
+All the e-mail and SMS messages should be written to a file with the name emailAndSMSMessages.txt.
+This file simulates the use of e-mail and SMS API services.

 * **Q: What kind of information does the company store about their employees?**
     * **A**: All the roles that exist in the Many Labs company are characterized by the following attributes: